 If your cryptocurrency is worth less than when you received it and you haven’t sold it, it’s considered an unrealized loss.
 To better understand this concept, let’s look at an example.

 In this case, Sara has an unrealized loss of $5,000 (20,000 - 15,000).
 Because she is still holding her assets, she

 cannot write off her loss on her tax return.

 Remember, Sara only realizes her loss in the asset when she disposes of it.

 What if I earned crypto income and the price went down?

 Cryptocurrency that is earned from mining, staking, and airdrops is taxed as personal income based on its fair market value at the time it was received.
-This holds true even if the fair market value of your cryptocurrency drops.
+This holds true even if the fair market value of your cryptocurrency drops after you receive it.

-If you continue to hold your crypto income, it will be considered an unrealized loss.
+If you continue to hold your cryptocurrency income after its value drops, it will be considered an unrealized loss.
 However, if you decide to sell, you can claim a capital loss based on how much the value of your crypto income has fallen since you originally received it.

-Occasionally, investors may lose cryptocurrency due to events such as a hack or a lost wallet key.
+Occasionally, investors may lose access to their cryptocurrency due to events such as a hack or a lost wallet key.

 , these types of casualty and theft losses are no longer considered tax deductible.
 Tax Cuts and Jobs Act of 2017